kottans/frontend/tasks/app-design-offline.md

 # Offline Web Applications (optional)

+> Note: this task is optional because most likely, you will not use knowledge obtained from it during our course.
+But, you will need this information when you will work as a developer.
+At least a general understanding of the concept.
+That's why finishing this task is up to you.

 [Offline Web Applications](https://www.udacity.com/course/offline-web-applications--ud899)

 If you honestly finished all the previous steps than go ahead and share it with